ghaiklor/type-challenges-solutions/en/medium-omit.md

 ## Solution

 We need to return a new object type here, but without specified keys.
-Obviously, it is a flag that we need to use [mapped types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types) here.
+Obviously, it is a hint that we need to use [mapped types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types) here.
 We need to map each property in object and construct a new type.

 Let us start with the basic block and construct the same object: